mariayuyu/cpp_project_YURIAS/readme.md

 - Could be extended into a more intelligent AI with reinforcement learning or probabilistic simulations.

+Through this project, we were able to bring to life the Sevengs Game by completing the base code written by our professors, adding a simple interface that appears in the terminal to be able to clearly see the table lay-out and the cards played, as well as implement our own strategy as mentioned above.
 This project allowed for practical application of object-oriented C++ programming.